Badgerati/Pode/README.md

 }
 ```

 The above `Server` block will start a basic HTTP listener on port 8080.
+Once started, to exit out of Pode at anytime just use `Ctrl+C`.

 ### REST API